 Quality interactions for children’s better future

 If we want to improve children’s opportunities for success, the most compelling influence for change is through the behaviors, beliefs, and attitudes of the adults who interact with them and surround them every day.
 Supportive and personalized coaching aids in identifying and reinforcing these small interactions.
 Critical face-to-face exchanges, otherwise known as “serve and return” interactions, further encourage attachment, warmth, and trust between a child and a caregiver.
 Not only does this provide higher rates of secure attachment, but the child’s ability to process stress also improves.

 Kinedu’s main focus is to improve parenting skills, providing parents with activities and specific insight on their baby’s development.
 Parents can reflect on their baby’s past achievements and set goals for their next milestones.
 Caregivers are then able to turn everyday moments into effective brain-building ones.
 When parents learn all these amazing facts about their baby’s psychological development, it can drastically transform the way they see them.
 Offering parents knowledge about what their babies can or cannot do will make them more attuned to their child’s specific needs.

 These positive influences in children’s early lives have profound effects on the development of “non-cognitive skills”.
-These skills include deep rooted character, grit, and fortitude; key elements for success.
-These skills enable children to navigate life effectively, inside and outside of school; they give them the ability to understand and follow directions, to focus on a single activity for a longer period of time, to interact calmly with other students, and, ultimately, to cope with life experiences.
+These skills include deep-rooted character, grit, and fortitude; three key elements for success.
+These skills enable children to navigate life effectively, inside and outside of school, they give them the ability to understand and follow directions, to focus on a single activity for a longer period, to interact calmly with other students, and, ultimately, to cope with life experiences.